JainamShah-08/kam/docs/commands/kam_init.md

   -h, --help                         help for init
       --interactive                  If true, enable prompting for most options if not already specified on the command line --private-repo-driver string   If your Git repositories are on a custom domain, please indicate which driver to use github or gitlab
-      --secret string                Used to authenticate repository clones.
+      --token string                 Used to authenticate repository clones.
 Access token is encrypted and stored on local file system by keyring, will be updated/reused.
 ```

 ### SEE ALSO